CoaXioN-Games/coplay/README.md

 # FAQ

 ## How?
-Coplay is a network relay that maps ports on your local machine to Steam datagram connections, this allows it to not require modifing engine code.
+Coplay is a network relay that maps ports on your local machine to Steam datagram connections with some bells and whistles to make the expirence smoother than an external program.

-## Whats the difference if Steam's Lobby system is available?
-Lobbies allow user hosted games to be advertised and joined akin to the server browser.

 ## My game isn't in the server browser!
-Thats not what this does, if you are able to use lobbies look at the code for coplay_listlobbies for a starting point on how to make your own menu.
+Thats not what this claims to do.

 ## Does custom content work?
 Yes, as normal.

 ## My mod wont launch anymore!
 "Can't load library client"
-Reading the instructions is recomended.

-## I Can't move in my own local server!
-Reading the instructions is recomended.
+Reading all of this README is recomended.

 ## Can I DM a contributor on Discord for support?
 You will most likely be refered to this page if you do.
 If you have found an undocumented bug open an issue.